runih/say.nvim/README.md

 - `voice`: The voice to use for the `say` command.
 Default is `Jamie`, a voice available on macOS.
 - `show_notification`: Whether to show a notification in Neovim when the text is read aloud.
 Default is `true`.

+## Usage

+Select the text you want to read aloud in visual mode and press `<c-t>`.
+The selected text will be passed to the `say` command, and it will be read aloud using the specified voice.